ax00z/Feather/README.md

    flutter run
    ```

-You can now access FeatherWeather on the emulator or device and start getting weather information based on your location.
+You can now access Feather on the emulator or device and start getting weather information based on your location.